mediadesignpractices/othermill/eagle-othermill.md

  Otherplan, can import `.brd` files directly from EAGLE (hooray, no Gerber file nonsense!).

- 1. To import your `.brd` file click `Import Files` in the Otherplan setup window (look for a white heading reading `plans`, its below that) and select your file.
+ 1. To import your `.brd` file click `Import Files` in the `Otherplan` setup window (look for a white heading reading `plans`, it's below that) and select your file.
 If you have done this correctly you should see your PCB design reflected on the material in the UI.

  ![](brd_preview.png)